tecnosys/litecoin-widget/README.md

 It's called "Litecoin Widget", but it's been stretching that definition lately.

-The widget will show you prices for BTC, LTC, NMC, PPC, and TRC.
-Prices come mostly from vircurex and btc-e, but also mtgox and bitfloor for BTC.
+The widget will show you prices for BTC, LTC, NMC, PPC, TRC, and FTC.
+Prices come mostly from vircurex and btc-e, but also mtgox for BTC.

 Prices are quoted in terms of BTC (for alt coins), and the old-world currency of your choice (for all coins).